andrewbruening/Top-Global-Video-Game-Sales/README.md

 - 🧠 I'm interested in how our social climate and media trends influence marketing needs
 - ⛳ A nice quote: "If it's worth doing, it's worth doing well"

-## The Top 1000 Most Successful Video Game Titles by Year, Platform, and Publisher.
+## The Top 1000 Most Successful Video Game Titles by Year, Platform, Publisher, and Region.

 ![](Dashboard_Screenshots/games_dashboard_gif.gif)
 This readme includes various screenshots, but you can view the actual dashboard [here].

 ## Approach
-1. Python was used to clean two datasets ('steam' and 'games) which both contained various measures of video game data.
+1. Python was used to clean two datasets ('steam' and 'games') which both contained various measures of video game data.
 There were many inconsistencies in game titles which could not have been cleaned without heavily relying on regex.
 Lambda functions were preferred.
 2. Throughout the cleaning process, a few original functions were written and used repeatedly to monitor the effectiveness of NaN removal strategies.
 3. Once the original data was cleaned, it was then merged via a right join from 'games' to 'steam.'
 The new 'biggames' dataframe was passed through a .melt function to restructure it  for use in Tableau.
 4. The dashboard's background/style was designed in Figma then built in Tableau.